 Botox can be used to decrease the visibility of already existing fine lines and wrinkles, or it can be used to slow the formation of them.

 Traditionally, Botox has been used for cosmetic purposes.
 It is the first and only treatment approved by the FDA to temporarily reduce the appearance of moderate to severe frown lines, forehead lines, and crow’s feet.
 Botox is the #1 selling treatment of its kind.
+Botox is a cost effective skin care service that has been used for years.

 Aside from its use as an anti-aging tool, Botox has gotten attention for many other applications.
 Time Magazine covers this in detail in their story, Botox: The Drug That’s Treating Everything.
 While it obviously cannot treat everything, it has been shown beneficial for relieving chronic migraines, depression and anxiety, eye twitching, jaw grinding, and more.